AvocadoCoin (AVDO) Hits Self Reported Market Capitalization of $5.67 Billion

 - Hokkaidu Inu (HOKK) traded 1.2% higher against the dollar and now trades at $0.0004 or 0.00000001 BTC.

 AvocadoCoin’s launch date was August 1st, 2019.
 AvocadoCoin’s total supply is 21,000,000 tokens.
+The official website for AvocadoCoin is www.avocadocoin.com.
 AvocadoCoin’s official Twitter account is @avocadocoin and its Facebook page is accessible here.
-AvocadoCoin’s official website is www.avocadocoin.com.

 [Telegram](https://t.me/avocadocoin)